SirjanaA/terraform-eks-jenkins/README.md

 - Log in to Jenkins (AWS credentials are configured as secret text in Jenkins Global credentials).
 - Create a new pipeline project with Github SCM.
 - Configure the pipeline to use the GitHub repository: https://github.com/SirjanaA/terraform-eks-jenkins.git, select branch */dev. and save.
-- Select configure "This projec is parameterised" select choice parameter, name = 'action', choices= 'apply' and 'destroy' and save.
-- Trigger a build with parameter with the desired action ('apply' to create, 'destroy' to delete).
+- Build with parameter will be trigger after the first run, with the desired action ('apply' to create, 'destroy' to delete).
 - Monitor the build progress via the console output.
 During the 'apply' process, manual confirmation ('proceed') is required.
 - Cluster creation/destruction takes approximately 15-20 minutes.
 - Verify the cluster status in the AWS console.